 Net revenue by country is based primarily on the geographic shipment or delivery location as specified by the distributors, OEMs, contract manufacturers, channel partners, or software customers who purchased our products or services.
 For the majority of our products, title and control transfer to our customers in Penang, Malaysia.
 The products are then transported to the customer specific locations.
-Net revenue from the United States for fiscal years 2022, 2021 and 2020 was \$5,915 million, \$5,285 million and \$4,778 million, respectively.
-Net revenue from China (including Hong Kong) for fiscal years 2022, 2021 and 2020 was \$11,637 million, \$9,752 million and \$7,808 million, respectively.
-Net revenue from Singapore for fiscal years 2022 and 2021 was \$4,003 million and \$2,754 million, respectively (the amount was less than 10% for fiscal year 2020).
-Net revenue from other foreign countries for fiscal years 2022, 2021 and 2020 was \$11,648 million, \$9,659 million and \$11,302 million, respectively.
+Net revenue from the United States for fiscal years 2023, 2022 and 2021 was \$6,975 million, \$5,915 million and \$5,285 million, respectively.
+Net revenue from China (including Hong Kong) for fiscal years 2023, 2022 and 2021 was \$11,533 million, \$11,637 million and \$9,752 million, respectively.
+Net revenue from Singapore for fiscal years 2023, 2022 and 2021 was \$4,479 million, \$4,003 million and \$2,754 million, respectively.
+Net revenue from other foreign countries for fiscal years 2023, 2022 and 2021 was \$12,832 million, \$11,648 million and \$9,659 million, respectively.
 These geographic delivery locations are not necessarily indicative of the geographic location of our end customers or the country in which our end customers sell devices containing our products.
 For example, we believe a substantial portion of our products shipped or delivered to China (including Hong Kong) is included in devices sold by our end customers in the United States and Europe.